 It was February 5, 1990 in the suburbs of Pittsburgh, Pennsylvania and there was a snowstorm raging outside.
 I was lying in my bed, on top of the covers, with the windows open—curtains blowing madly in the wind—and a small drift of snow was building on the sill.
 At three am I still hadn’t fallen asleep.
 Despite the snowflakes falling around me, I was hot.
 Pregnant women have messed up internal temperature regulators, and mine was on full blast.
 I continued to search for a more comfortable position but with a midsection that extended at least two feet in every direction, I wasn’t having much luck.
 My then husband was burrowed down under several layers of blankets and a down parka trying to stay warm.
 He had given up trying to negotiate for closed windows and heat weeks prior.
 You don’t argue with a hormonally challenged woman in her final days of pregnancy.

-And there was a blizzard in my bedroom.
+There was a blizzard in my bedroom and I had insomnia.

 Important qualities to have in a Lamaze coach: